Top Links & Referrers

 Understanding "Direct" Traffic

-You may see an entry labeled Direct in your referrers list.
-Direct traffic represents visits where no referrer information was available.
-This happens when:
+Direct traffic means no referrer information was available.
+This happens when someone:

-- A visitor types your Leenkies URL directly into their browser's address bar.
+- Types your URL directly into their browser.

-- A visitor clicks a link in a native mobile app (many apps strip referrer headers).
+- Clicks a link in a native mobile app (many strip referrer headers).

-- A visitor clicks a link in an email client.
+- Clicks a link in an email client.

-Direct traffic is often a healthy sign -- it means people know your URL and are coming to your page intentionally rather than stumbling upon it through a search engine or social feed.
+Direct traffic is often a healthy sign -- people know your URL and visit intentionally.

-Pro Tip: A high percentage of direct traffic often indicates strong brand recognition.
-Your audience remembers your link and visits it on their own.
-If direct traffic is growing over time, your brand awareness efforts are paying off.
+Pro Tip: Growing direct traffic indicates strong brand recognition -- your audience remembers your link and visits on their own.

 How to Use Referrer Data